 This type is safer and more stable but does not eliminate the possibility of leaching plastic additives.
 It has also been linked to occupational asthma.

 It’s almost impossible to have a 100% plastic-free kitchen.
 After all, plastic is everywhere.

 Wherever you look, you will see plastics.
 Because you cannot avoid it, you can know how to use it safely.

 Avoid Heating Plastics

-Although polycarbonate plastic is solid and long-lasting, it can break down from high temperatures and overuse.
+Although polycarbonate plastic is solid and long-lasting, it can break down at high temperatures and overuse it.